Breaking: #107438 - Default parseFunc configuration for Fluid Styled Content

 TYPO3 installations that use:

-• Extensions or sites relying on the specific parseFunc configuration previously provided by EXT:fluid_styled_content
+• Extensions or sites depending on the specific parseFunc configuration previously provided by EXT:fluid_styled_content.

-• Custom configurations expecting automatic CSS class additions to HTML elements
+• Configurations expecting automatic CSS class additions to HTML elements.

 Migration

-If you need to allow specific HTML tags, fully configure the allowTags option without relying on prior default configuration:
+If you need to allow specific HTML tags, explicitly configure allowTags instead of extending a former default.

 lib.parseFunc_RTE.allowTags := addToList(wbr)